TheStig294/100-more-randomats-pack-1/README.md

 # Newly added/updated randomats

+1. It's high noon... - Makes the game look like a western movie, eveyone has pistol duels!
 1. Welcome back to TTT! - Does the Yogs TTT intro, and creates an overlay showing roles
 1. Fetch me their souls... - Draws in fog and spawns zombies around the map!
 2. Deflation - Players shrink as they take damage!